• Skip to primary navigation

 Instructions

 • Clean the shaggy manes, rinsing or washing if needed, especially if they were growing in a sandy area.
 Allow the mushrooms to dry between two layers of paper towels for a few minutes to weep water.
-Chop the shaggy manes, then put into a non-reactive container with a tight fitting lid.
+Chop the shaggy manes, then put into a non-reactive container like a mixing bowl.
+Cover the container loosely with cling film, cheesecloth, or a towel during the process.

-• If it’s cold outside, leave the mushrooms in their container on the counter, if it’s warm, put them in the fridge*.
+• Store the mushrooms in the fridge at night, but take them out and allow them to sit at room temperature for a while each day to speed up the process.
 Allow the mushrooms to deliquesce and macerate in their own juices, stirring with a clean spoon at least once a day, until the mixture is juicy, inky, and black.

 • The process will take a few days, longer if they’re refrigerated.
 When the mixture is black, goey, and scary looking to your liking, sweat the garlic and shallot in a small sauce pot for a few minutes until translucent.